pijush1285/VariantCaller/README.md

 Another essential thing that is needed for variant calling is the SNP database.
 A download link for downloading the SNP database is provided here below.

 Download Url: ftp://ftp.ncbi.nlm.nih.gov/snp/organisms/human_9606_b151_GRCh38p7/VCF/

+<font size="4">**3.
+Basic workflow of this pipeline**</font>

+This pipeline works very simply, executing various functions from different packages, step by step.
+The novices just need to understand the functionality of those functions.
+After a few successful executions of this pipeline with different data sets, it will be more flexible for the user to control input arguments that are needed for these functions.